 I never enjoyed school that much, the best part was playing football with friends.
 I was a shy kid who generally hid amongst friends, never been overly extrovert.
 I was more comfortable playing football than talking to girls through my early teenage years.
 As the years went by a lot of my friends were going out and drinking, I was not so interested initially.
-Sadly the football suffered, it was nt the same anymore and people were not showing an interest.
-Eventually I joined the gang, i started going out and drinking.
-The alcohol gave me a new found confidence, albeit only when I was under the influence, and the football fizzled out.
+Sadly football suffered, it wasn’t the same anymore and people were not showing interest.
+Eventually, I joined the gang, I started going out and drinking.
+The alcohol gave me a newfound confidence, albeit only when I was under the influence, and the football fizzled out.

-During these years I got into heavy music, especially Grunge, I grew my hair and was gathering an impressive collection of body piercings.
+During these years I got into heavy music, especially Grunge, I grew my hair and gathered an impressive collection of body piercings.
 My poor parents had to put up with loud music and some drunken antics for a few years.
 This had now replaced football as my main passion.

-When I was 21, myself and my friend Dave went to Jersey in the Channel Islands.
-Daves brother had went there to work the previous year and we heard it was a pretty good place.
-It was time to leave home and my home town.
+When I was 21, I left home and went to Jersey, Channel Islands with my friend Dave.
+Dave’s brother had gone there to work the previous year and we heard it was a pretty good place.
+It was time to leave home and my hometown.
 After finding a small bedsit to live and jobs on a building site we settled into life on Jersey Island.
 It was very different to the west coast of Ireland.
-I enjoyed meeting new people, the weather was better and it was more multi cultural.
+I enjoyed meeting new people, the weather was better and it was more multicultural.
 I continued to go out and party on the weekends.
-After a year Mary Jo came to jersey, initially just for the summer, but we would get together again and she stayed.
+After a year Mary Jo came to Jersey, initially just for the summer, but we would get together again and she stayed.
 Dave went back to Ireland, Myself and Mary Jo moved in together.
 We had a growing group of friends, interesting people who would travel to exotic places every year.
 We continued to work hard and party hard on the weekends, dancing all night high on drugs.

-Looking back, all the drinking and drugs was escapism for me.
+Looking back, all the drinking and drugs were escapism for me.
 Underneath I was lost, looking for direction and purpose in life.
 Looking for confidence and purpose.
-The alcohol and drugs gave me this, but only on a temporary basis.
+The alcohol and drugs gave me this, but only temporarily.
 I knew deep down this was unsustainable but at the time it helped me to integrate with people and feel like I belonged.
 Alcohol never agreed with me, I would suffer terrible hangovers, especially if I mixed drinks.
-I would be vomiting the next day, in bed for hours and still I would go back for more the next weekend.
+I would be vomiting the next day, in bed for hours and still, I would go back for more the next weekend.

 On returning to Jersey, I knew I wanted to travel more and soon we were applying for a work holiday visa to Australia.
 Our Thailand experience also gave us a very new perspective on life and how to live.
 I decided to go vegetarian, it was easy for me, I never really missed meat and was happy not to be supporting the industry of mass production of meat for human consumption.
 Myself and Mary Jo were getting more and more interested in health and wellness and the drinking and partying lessened.

-Before arriving in Australia we landed in Bangkok once again and made our way south overland all the way to Singapore over a few months.
+Before arriving in Australia we landed in Bangkok once again and made our way south overland to Singapore over a few months.
 We landed in Perth, Western Australia and soon bought a campervan.
 We spent about 9 months in Western Australia before going through the Northern Territory and across to Queensland.
-During my time in Australia I done some building work, I was painting in Brisbane, I picked cucumbers and other fruits in Carnarvon , WA , I picked Mangoes in Northern Territory and Queensland.
-It was was one the best years of my life.
+During my time in Australia, I did some building work, I was painting in Brisbane, I picked cucumbers and other fruits in Carnarvon, WA, and I picked Mangoes in Northern Territory and Queensland.
+It was one of the best years of my life.

 Mary Jo took a couple of days to summon the courage to leave the sanctuary of the hotel, she would send me out for food.
-Slowly we would start to explore, already India was so different than anywhere else I d ever been, We organised ourselves to do a few weeks voluntary work with the Missionaries of Charity working with the dying and destitute.
+Slowly we started to explore, already India was so different than anywhere else I’d ever been, We organised ourselves to do a few weeks of voluntary work with the Missionaries of Charity working with the dying and destitute.
 This was an incredibly humbling experience.
-Mary Jo worked at different centres than me, I would walk the streets everyday observing life of these people.
-In India, there are people everywhere, people are living their lives on the streets alongside cows, goats, monkeys etc. Its intense and takes some getting used of.
-Ive heard of many people landing in India and simply not been able to handle that intensity.
+Mary Jo worked at different centres than me, I would walk the streets every day observing the life of these people.
+In India, there are people everywhere, people are living their lives on the streets alongside cows, goats, monkeys etc. It’s intense and takes some getting used to.
+I’ve heard of many people landing in India and simply not been able to handle that intensity.

 Volunteering in these centres certainly helped me deal with the poverty that is clear to see everyday.
 Beggars would plead for food or money, kids would surround us and look at us with curious smiles and wanting eyes, we were slowly immersing ourselves in Indian culture.

-Next stop was Bodhgaya, Bihar where we done a 10 day silent meditation course called Vipassana.
+The next stop was Bodhgaya, Bihar where we did a 10-day silent meditation course called Vipassana.
 Another incredible experience and a nice contrast to the Indian street life.
-This was my first time really doing meditation and it was a transformational journey.
+This was my first time doing meditation and it was a transformational journey.

-After exploring the desert cities of Rajasthan we went towards the Himalaya and Rishekesh, here we done a 2 week Ashtanga Yoga retreat.
-Again it was a first for me doing Yoga, I really enjoyed how I felt after doing yoga twice a day and experiencing the peace and calm of the retreat on the shores of the holy Ganges river.
+After exploring the desert cities of Rajasthan we went towards the Himalayas and Rishikesh, where we did a 2 week Ashtanga Yoga retreat.
+Again it was a first for me doing Yoga, I enjoyed how I felt after doing yoga twice a day and experiencing the peace and calm of the retreat on the shores of the holy Ganges river.

 All the travelling experiences had a huge impact on me, I had changed and grown as a person.
-Drinking, drugs and partying was now of little interest to me.
-I got back to playing football for my local side St Lawerence, I practiced Yoga, done many detox’s all while completing a course in carpentry.
+Drinking, drugs and partying were now of little interest to me.
+I got back to playing football for my local side St Lawerence, I practised Yoga and did many detox all while completing a carpentry course.

 New Zealand was next on my list to travel to.
-Towards the end of 2007 we packed up from Jersey and were gearing up for our next adventure.
-We flew to Costa Rica, spending an amazing month there.
-We travelled north to Nicaragua, El Salvador, Honduras, Guatemala and finishing in Mexico.
+Towards the end of 2007, we packed up from Jersey and were gearing up for our next adventure.
+We flew to Costa Rica and spent an amazing month there.
+We travelled north to Nicaragua, El Salvador, Honduras, and Guatemala and finished in Mexico.

 Arriving in New Zealand in February 2008, we soon bought a campervan and started moving about, firstly up to Northland.
 We stopped in Keri Keri for a while to do some work.

 Slowly over time and after meeting some locals, in particular Fraser and Mike mountain biking was becoming more apparent as a very popular thing to do here.
-I bought a Scott hardtail mountain bike and clip in mtb shoes.
+I bought a Scott hardtail mountain bike and clip-in MTB shoes.
 Riding the single track was super fun and I was out practicing more and more.
-Hanmer Springs was the venue to numerous mountain bike races, I entered these and gathered experience and confidence.
-I loved the buzz of been on the start line.
-Soon I had the confidence to enter the Moleswoth Muster, an 86km gravel race.
+Hanmer Springs was the venue for numerous mountain bike races, I entered these and gathered experience and confidence.
+I loved the buzz of being on the start line.
+Soon I had the confidence to enter the Molesworth Muster, an 86km gravel race.
 This was another steep learning curve as I went hard initially and blew up spectacularly and finished somewhere around 47th position.
-It did nt matter, I had fun , I was hooked.
+It didn’t matter, I had fun, I was hooked.

 I had heard about this event called the Kiwi Brevet, that passed through Hanmer Springs.
 An 1100km unsupported largely off road ride around the top of the South Island.
 I was intrigued and really could not comprehend how people were completing this in as little as 4 days.

-Early 2014, I was in Blenheim, at the start of the Kiwi Brevet, my first bikepacking race.
+In early 2014, I was in Blenheim, at the start of the Kiwi Brevet, my first bikepacking race.
 I was excited and super nervous.
-During this ride i completed my biggest days on a bike ever to this point.
-I met some guys here that knew what they were doing much more than me, I was a mere novice at navigation etc. I met and rode with some great riders that I now call friends like Brian Alder, Jefff Lyall, Cliff Clermont and Geof Blance to name a few.
-I ended up riding with Brian into the finish at Blenheim after 4 days.
+During this ride, i completed my biggest days on a bike ever to this point.
+I met some guys here who knew what they were doing much more than me, I was a mere novice at navigation etc. I met and rode with some great riders that I now call friends like Brian Alder, Jeff Lyall, Cliff Clermont and Geof Blance to name a few.
+I ended up riding with Brian to the finish at Blenheim after 4 days.
 This was a huge pivotal moment and a massive confidence boost, knowing I could ride multiple big days back to back.

-I won’t go into all the races here as I ve covered most of them in other blogs.
-Essentially, I was looking for bigger races where I could really test myself and push my limits.
+I won’t go into all the races here as I’ve covered most of them in other blogs.
+Essentially, I was looking for bigger races where I could test myself and push my limits.
 I seemed to have a good ability for this type of racing and I was keen to see how far I could go.

 In 2015 Mary Jo and myself set up Vibrant Living Retreat, a wellness centre offering Detox, Yoga, meditation, Massage and more.
 We have facilitated many amazing retreats over the years, meeting some incredible people along the way.
 I was even able to set up Vibrant Living as a sponsor for my racing endeavours.

-About a year before the 2017 Tour Divide, I stopped drinking alcohol completely, initially I thought it would just be in the lead up to the race.
-However I ve not went near alcohol since and never missed it at all.
+About a year before the 2017 Tour Divide, I stopped drinking alcohol completely, initially, I thought it would just be in the lead-up to the race.
+However, I’ve not gone near alcohol since and never missed it at all.
 I always say that drank enough in my earlier years that lasted me a lifetime.
 For years I used to look back with a tinge of regret, thinking of a wasted youth pissing my life away.
 Nowadays I just accept what it was and that it was part of my journey to where I am now.

-Cycling and Ultra Racing has really given me a huge sense of purpose.
+Cycling and Ultra Racing have given me a huge sense of purpose.
 I am hugely motivated to get out there and put myself in uncomfortable positions, to grow and learn.
 My races are transformational and I come away having learned new things every time.

 Life is for Living